bigcommerce/dev-docs/docs/stencil-docs/localization/localizing-stores.md

 For an overview of how to populate the store catalog, including options for bulk-importing content that you can localize outside the BigCommerce platform, see [Adding Products](https://support.bigcommerce.com/s/article/Adding-Products-v3).

 ### Localizing currency
-Each store's default currency is configured in the BigCommerce control panel.
+You can configure each store's default currency in the BigCommerce control panel.
 For details, see [Changing Your Default Currency](https://support.bigcommerce.com/s/article/Managing-Currencies#default).

 ### Localizing date format
 You can set the appropriate date format for your store's language/region in the BigCommerce control panel: **Store Setup** › **Store Settings** › [**Date & Timezone**](http://login.bigcommerce.com/deep-links/manage/settings/store).
 For details, see [Date & Timezone Settings](https://support.bigcommerce.com/s/article/Store-Settings#date-time).

 ### Localizing order statuses
-The `order-status` labels displayed on a BigCommerce storefront are configured outside your theme.
+You can configure the `order-status` labels displayed on a BigCommerce storefront outside your theme.
 You can translate each of these strings in the BigCommerce control panel under **Orders** ›
  [**Order Statuses**](http://login.bigcommerce.com/deep-links/manage/orders/order-statuses).
 For instructions, see [Customizing an Order Status Label](https://support.bigcommerce.com/s/article/Order-Statuses#rename).

 ### Localizing the blog